About Providing Storage on Sia

 -97%

 A Contract Fee is a one-time fee a renter pays in order to initiate a storage contract with you.
-It's intended to cover transaction fees on the Sia network related to the creation of the contract and receiving payments as a host.
+It's intended to cover transaction fees on the Sia network related to the creation of the contract and receiving payments as a storage provider.
 This is normally set for you automatically, but it can be changed via the Terminal/command line.
 If you change it, you generally don't want to set this more than about 5 SC, as these costs are very low.

-Bandwidth Price can be set on a basis of SC per Terabyte transferred to/from your host.
-One price can be set for both upload and download bandwidth via the Sia-UI, or different upload/download prices can be set individually via the Terminal/command line.
+hostdUI, or different upload/download prices can be set individually via the Terminal/command line.
 It's suggested that you price your upload and download bandwidth in relation to your internet connection capabilities.
 If you have a fast connection such as gigabit fiber, you can price these items very low because a user transferring several Terabytes doesn't impact you very much.
-If you have a slow connection or data caps, you may want to consider a higher bandwidth price, though this may deter renters.
+If you have a slow connection or data caps, you may want to consider a higher bandwidth price, though this may deter renters.Fees related to Sector Access and RPC are protections against malicious renters which may be trying to abuse storage providers by accessing resources without paying for uploading or downloading.
+These fees are capped at 1% of the cost to download a file, but some services which use Sia for storage may ignore your storage node if you set these fees to anything.

 Monitoring Your Collateral